-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 8.1 How would you describe the current M&A landscape and prevailing trends in your jurisdiction?
 What significant deals took place in the last 12 months?

-M&A activity slowed as a result of the effects of COVID-19 during mid to late 2020.
-Considering the factors of investors with pent-up demand for investment opportunities, prevailing low interest rates, significant dry powder held by private equity funds and deal-making opportunities arising in the post-COVID-19 environment, we expect to see a rebound in M&A activity in 2021 and into 2022.
+The authors have also seen increased activity in take-private transactions and special committee mandates as well as strategic M&A in the regulated space.
+In each case driven by the popularity of Cayman Islands vehicles for use as issuer listing vehicles on stock exchanges around the globe and as a domicile for international insurance and reinsurance businesses.

-Jurisprudence in respect of shareholder valuation/merger dissents under Section 238 of the Companies Act continues to evolve, with some important judgments handed down in 2020.
-Section 238 provides that any shareholder of a Cayman company dissenting from a merger or consolidation is entitled to payment of the fair value of its shares in exchange for those shares, provided that the dissenting shareholder gives the company written notice of its objection, before the company's shareholders vote on the merger or consolidation.
+Whilst too early to be reported in deal figures, the authors are seeing sellers readying their businesses and portfolio companies for sale, including rationalising their corporate group structures, and a steady flow of new vendor due diligence processes underway.

-The recent Trina Solar decision was the first to consider the ruling of the Privy Council in the Maso Capital v Shanda Games appeals, with the Privy Council unanimously holding that a minority discount is to be applied to the fair value determination of the dissenters' shares.
-In Trina Solar, the Grand Court of the Cayman Islands held that it is not bound to determine value based only on a hypothetical arm's-length sale, but that it must assess all relevant facts and matters and can adopt any methods of valuation that are relevant.
-In this case, a blended approach to the valuation methodologies was considered appropriate.
-Previously, in Nord Anglia Education, Inc, the Grand Court took a blended approach to the valuation of the dissenting shareholders' shares, showing what weight (if any) is to be attributed to the market price, the transaction price and the discounted cash value of the dissenters' shares.
+Jurisprudence in respect of shareholder valuation/merger dissent claims under Section 238 of the Companies Act continues to evolve, with some important judgments handed down in recent years.
+Section 238 provides that any shareholder of a Cayman Islands company dissenting from a merger or consolidation is entitled to payment of the fair value of its shares in exchange for those shares, provided that the dissenting shareholder gives the company written notice of its objection, before the company's shareholders vote on the merger or consolidation.

-We have seen a surge in the number of special purpose acquisition companies (SPACs) over the last 12 months.
-SPACs are companies that are formed to raise capital through an initial public offering to fund a strategic acquisition in the future, usually within 18 to 24 months.
-Cayman Islands exempted companies are one of the most popular vehicle choices for SPACs, owing to their flexibility and their familiarity to international investors and stock exchanges.
-We expect increased levels of M&A activity over the next 18 to 24 involving Cayman SPACs as they seek to consummate business combination transactions with both Cayman and overseas targets.
+With the Cayman Islands' reputation as a business-friendly jurisdiction that offers corporate flexibility within a balanced regulatory environment, the authors expect Cayman Islands vehicles to remain at the forefront of global deal making.
+The authors remain optimistic that the second half of 2024 could see a resurgence of M&A activity – with yield-hungry private equity participants sitting on significant war chests of dry powder, this bounce back could come quickly if geopolitical tensions settle and central banks start cutting interest rates.

 8.2 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?
 In particular, are you anticipating greater levels of foreign direct investment scrutiny?